MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 # M02-Unit 3 Create and configure a virtual network gateway

+## Exercise scenario

 In this exercise you will configure a virtual network gateway to connect the Contoso Core Services VNet and Manufacturing VNet.

 In this exercise, you will: